“4. Leadership and Councils in the Church of Jesus Christ,” General Handbook: Serving in The Church of Jesus Christ of Latter-day Saints (2021).

-All personal information must be treated respectfully.
 Leaders use discretion when sharing personal information with a council.
 They generally seek a member’s permission to share this information.

 The council respects the desires of any who request confidentiality.
 Council members should not share personal information outside the council unless required to fulfill an assignment from the council leader.